bubah/learning-platform-cdk/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+Run the following command if running cdk deploy for the first time in aws account:

+`npx cdk bootstrap --profile your-profile-name`

 ## Useful commands

 * `npm run build`   compile typescript to js